-Again reflecting our proximity to several key higher educational institutions (Universities of Technology, Sydney and NSW) the proportion of our residents attending university (10.9%) is more than double that of Greater Sydney (5.2%).
+Again reflecting our proximity to several key higher educational institutions (Universities of Technology, Sydney and NSW) the proportion of our residents attending university (13.0%) is more than double that of Greater Sydney (6.1%) and growing.

-Just over 65 per cent of us have completed year 12 or the equivalent, while 27.9% have a Bachelor or higher university qualification.
+From the 2011 census we know that just over 65 per cent of us have completed year 12 or the equivalent, while 27.9% have a Bachelor or higher university qualification.

 That compares with 57.0% and 19.5% respectively for the Greater Sydney area.